PearSAN: A Machine Learning Method for Inverse Design using Pearson Correlated Surrogate Annealing: Introduction

+However, constructing a structured latent manifold is only the first step; efficiently navigating it to find optimal designs requires a guidance mechanism.
+Thus, some implementations also employ a surrogate model, a learnable approximation of the Figure-of-Merit (FOM) used to guide optimization within the latent space.
+To train the surrogate model, early frameworks used binary variational autoencoders with energy matching (EM) as the optimization criterion to generate high-efficiency meta-atom designs that numerically matched the surrogate's learned energy function to the FOM value \cite{wilson_machine_2021}.
+While these methods made global exploration of the design landscape comparatively more tractable, EM's restrictive nature forces the surrogate function to approximate the FOM, when in reality it only needs to preserve the \textit{ordering} of the designs' FOM.
+As a result, surrogate model training is over-biased and misleads the optimizer, leading to noisy, weakly correlated, suboptimal designs.

+To address these concerns, we introduce Pearson-Correlated Surrogate Annealing (PearSAN).
+This latent optimization framework employs a Pearson Correlation Surrogate Optimization Loss (PearSOL) to train the surrogate model to preserve ordering rather than accuracy, based on Pearson correlation.
+PearSOL imposes only a correlated linear relationship between the true FOM and the surrogate's energy function, thereby not restricting the range of values the surrogate model can express, allowing greater expressivity while preserving the relative order of optimality.
+PearSAN combines PearSOL with variational neural annealing to accelerate sampling of low-energy latent vectors \cite{hibat-allah_variational_2021}.
+PearSOL ensures that the optimizer is more likely to explore regions of the latent space that contain highly performing designs, resulting in higher-quality samples.

-In this work, we address some limitations of previous latent optimization algorithms by introducing Pearson Correlated Surrogate Annealing (PearSAN) in Section \ref{sec:PearSAN}.
-We demonstrate PearSAN on the thermophotovoltaic (TPV) cell design problem by optimizing the working band of a thermal emitter to achieve high overlap efficiency with the absorption band of an ideal photovoltaic cell.
-The only degree of freedom is the material topology of the thermal emitter composed of $TiN$ distributed on a $Si_3N_4$ spacer.
+We demonstrate PearSAN on the thermophotovoltaic (TPV) metasurface unit-cell design problem by optimizing the operating band of a thermal-emitter metasurface to achieve high overlap with the absorption band of an ideal photovoltaic cell (PV cell).
+The design space of our problem is defined through the material topology of the thermal emitter, which is composed of $TiN$ distributed on a $Si_3N_4$ spacer.
+In Section 2, we formalize the problem definition and details of the PearSAN framework.
+We elaborate on the theory underlying isotonic latent optimization, a critical cornerstone of our work.
+In Section 3, we present our results and provide a rigorous benchmark against established implementations.
+In Section 4, we conclude with an evaluation of PearSAN and a discussion of future directions for correlation-based inverse design.

-By formalizing the latent optimization problem in Section \ref{sec:isola} with Bayesian techniques, we introduce an antitonic training objective, requiring antitonicity between our optimizer and a surrogate model, and thus isotonicity with FOM, which are all fully satisfied with PearSAN. { Isotonic or antitonic regressions sit between a simple linear regression (enforcing linearity) and fully non-parametric methods (which make no assumptions about the relationship's shape).
-These approaches are particularly useful when the intrinsic physics suggests a monotonic relationship, but the exact form is unknown.
-The fundamental assumption is that the relationship between the predictor and the response is monotonic, i.e., consistently increasing (isotonic) or decreasing (antitonic).}